drduh/macOS-Security-and-Privacy-Guide/README.md

     find /var/db/com.apple.xpc.launchd/ -type f -print -exec defaults read {} \; 2>/dev/null

-An annotated list of launch daemons and agents, the respective program executed, and the program's hash sum is included in this repository.
+Annotated lists of launch daemons and agents, the respective program executed, and the programs' hash sums are included in this repository.

 You may run the `read_launch_plists.py` script and `diff` output to check for any discrepancies on your system, e.g.:

-    diff <(python3 read_launch_lists.py) <(cat yosemite_launch_plists.csv)
+    diff <(python3 read_launch_plists.py) <(cat 14F27_launch.csv)

 ## Spotlight Suggestions
 Disable “Spotlight Suggestions” in both the Spotlight preferences and Safari's Search preferences to avoid your search queries being sent to Apple.